 The credit utilization ratio is typically the ratio between the total amount of credit in use and the total amount available.
 For instance, if you have a credit limit of $2000 and carry a $500 balance for about a month, then the credit utilization ratio on the card is 25 percent ($500/$2000 by 100%).

 You should also know that your credit utilization ratio also matters if you have multiple credit cards.
 For example, say you have a total of two credit cards with different limits- the first card has a $3000 limit and the second one has a $1000 limit.
 If you close the credit card with a $3000 limit, you will bring down your total credit limit, which will ultimately have a huge negative impact on your credit score.

 Usually, credit card companies prefer a credit utilization ratio of at least 30% and below.
 This simply means that the lower the credit utilization ratio you have, the better.
 On the other hand, when you have a higher credit utilization ratio, your creditors will automatically assume that you’ll need a high amount of credit to sustain your expenditures and that you might end up defaulting.

 So when you close your credit card, you’re automatically reducing your available credit.
 This will, of course, increase your credit utilization ratio.

 Hopefully, by now you understand how canceling your credit card can affect your credit score.
 Of course, the factors determining how closing your credit card will affect your score varies from individual to individual.

 That said, follow the below steps to cancel your credit card the right way without hurting your credit score.

-How to Cancel Your Credit Card Without Damaging Your Credit Score?
+Steps to Cancelling a Credit Card Without Hurting Your Credit Score

 By now, you understand the major advantages and disadvantages of credit card cancellation.
 If you still want to cancel your card but are not sure how to go about it, don’t worry.
 We are here to help.
 Here is how to close your credit card and not hurt your credit score;